Research FieldsHome » Faculties of Science » Departments » Zoology » Research »

 - Government and parastatal agencies (such as Water Affairs, Nature Conservation and ESKOM)

-Population genetics is the study of how migration, natural selection, mutation and genetic drift impact on the genetic make-up of a population or species.
-At UJ, we focus primarily on the identification of genetic population structure, connectivity between populations, and evolution.
-The genetic data generated in our labs can provide valuable information for the management of threatened, exploited or invasive species, and, in conjunction with traditional morphological methods, they can help to resolve a species' taxonomic status.
-The methods used in population genetics (including DNA sequencing and microsatellite genotyping) are also used in related fields such as forensic science, biotechnology and medical genetics, so even if our students don't eventually become zoologists, they enter the job market with plenty of useful skills.
+Genetic methods can be used to study of how migration, natural selection, mutation and genetic drift impact on the genetic make-up of a population or species.
+At UJ’s Centre for Ecological Genomics and Wildlife Conservation, we focus primarily on the identification of genetic population structure, connectivity between populations, and evolution.
+The genetic data generated in our labs can provide valuable information for the management of threatened, exploited or invasive species and, in conjunction with traditional morphological methods, they can help to resolve a species’ taxonomic status.
+The methods used in our lab (including DNA barcoding, microsatellite genotyping, environmental DNA metabarcoding, RADseq/GBS etc.) are also used in related fields such as forensic science, biotechnology and medical genetics… so even if our students don’t eventually become zoologists, they enter the job market with plenty of useful skills.

 My research interests are in the area of comparative functional morphology of the gas exchangers.
 The development of respiratory structures are investigated by molecular biological studies; the morphologies are studied by microscopic techniques and three-dimensional reconstruction, and; the morphometric aspects are quantified by stereological methods.

 Primary research being undertaken in the freshwater ecology lab concerns the fields of wetland and stream ecology, particularly related to aquatic invertebrates as indicators of ecosystem health in these environments.
 The work in my lab focusses on providing a better understanding of these shallow aquatic environments by studying their invertebrate communities in relation to abiotic drivers such as water chemistry and human impact factors such as surrounding land use changes.
 Current research themes undertaken by postgraduate students include: